Grindhead/Reels/README.md

     $> yarn serve

 The following command builds the project in production mode.
+Project will output into a dist folder

     $> yarn build